-Condition month uncertain (March?): blue/yellow livery, two numbers on each bodyside, BR emblems on each cabside, gangway doors present, shortened fuel & water tanks - both fitted with circular gauges, blanking plates fitted, hand/footholds present, ridge sided sandboxes, two-rung bogie mounted footsteps, headcode panels with non-standard sloping wings (both cabs), all valencing present.
+Condition month uncertain (March?) but very ex-works: blue/yellow livery, two numbers on each bodyside (no 'D' prefix), BR emblems on each cabside, gangway doors present, shortened fuel & water tanks - both fitted with circular gauges, blanking plates fitted, hand/footholds present, ridge sided sandboxes, two-rung bogie mounted footsteps, headcode panels with non-standard sloping wings (both cabs), all valencing present.

-Noted at Derby Works during March was 5148 in blue livery with the No.2 end headcode panel having the non-standard sloping wings.
+D5148 was noted at Derby Works during March in blue livery with both headcode panels having the non-standard sloping wings (no horn receptacles).

 5148 was noted from August to October under repair at Glasgow Works.